jatkinson1000/AoC-2023/README.md

 - Double and nested list comprehensions can be useful `[[i for i in j] for j in k]` or `[i for j in k for i in j]`.
 - 2D nested lists are indexed `[j][i]`, not `[i][j]` (same as numpy?) which caused me some bugs/loss of time and made me sad.
 - As problems get harder doing part one 'properly'/'completely'/'verbosely' sets you up well for part two.
+- Dynamic programming: store function inputs and returns in a hash table for quick lookup.
+  Can be done in python using `@cache` decorator from `functools`